Filexor/sd-webui-top-k-emphasis/readme.md

 - "k" means result of to_k(conditioning) in cross attention will be multiplied by weight on every sampling step.
 - "v" means result of to_v(conditioning) in cross attention will be multiplied by weight on every sampling step.
 - "q" means result of matmul(q, k) in cross attention will be multiplied by weight on every sampling step.
-- "s" means is similar to "q" but applied after softmax.
+- "s" is similar to "q" but applied after softmax.

 Note that using "q", "s" requires to enable Extra Mode which makes slower because of disabling optimizations.